Ramadan Wellness: Science-Backed Suhoor, Iftar & Fasting Protocols

 - Red light therapy (10-15 min) — Supports energy and mitochondrial function without breaking the fast

 - Cold exposure (cold shower, 2-3 min) — Activates brown fat, improves alertness.
-Works synergistically with the fasted state
+Works well in the fasted state

 - Breathwork (Wim Hof or box breathing, 10 min) — Manages stress and cortisol during fasting hours